-One of the most common questions we get at Crossrope is what effects and benefits there are from using heavy (weighted) jump ropes.
+One of the most common questions we get at Crossrope Australia is what effects and benefits there are from using heavy (weighted) jump ropes.

 Heavy jump rope training, although quite powerful, is only recently gaining popularity.